Managers of Their Homes {Review}

 First, why schedule?
 There are those of us who believe a schedule would drain the life out of our homeschool.
 But every homeschool needs some type of organizing framework.
 For some this will look more like a to-do list or a routine.
 Others will use a planner organized down to the minutes.
 Whatever our organizing style, we can all benefit from the authors’ experience (and other pilot families) in balancing homeschool chores, babies, meals and other priorities.

 The book includes a scheduling kit that contains all of the forms or worksheets that we need to create a schedule for our families.
-We begin by determining those activities each person in the family are required to do and the approximate time it takes to do them.
-Based on those activity lists, we create preparation worksheets by filling in boxes that represent 1/2 hour or 1 hour slots for each activity, a different color sheet for each individual.
+Start by determining those activities each person in the family are required to do and the approximate time it takes to do them.
+Then based on those lists, create preparation worksheets by filling in boxes that represent 1/2 hour or 1 hour slots for each activity, a different color sheet for each individual.
 Then we can move these boxes into an arrangement on a final schedule.

 If this sounds complicated, the authors have provided us with a wealth of example worksheets and schedules.
 Scheduling tips help us plan for those days when things will go awry.
 There are tips for implementing a schedule to make sure the entire family is on board, revising, and keeping the schedule as a tool instead of a task master.
 The many, many comments from homeschool moms who have used the scheduling kit gives us an inside look at how it can work in our home.